-Note - State fair fashion revue grand champion will be selected from the six senior sewing category champions modeling their sewn garment or outfit plus the advanced consumer clothing champion modeling their purchased outfit.
+Note - State fair fashion revue grand champion will be selected from the six senior sewing category champions modeling their sewn garment or outfit .

-All garments and outfits modeled in Fashion Revue, except consumer clothing entries, must have been constructed by the 4-H member modeling that same garment or outfit.
-Youth qualifying to exhibit the same garment or outfit in Indiana State Fair Sewing and

-Fashion Revue must choose which project they wish to participate as one cannot exhibit the same garment or outfit in both projects at state fair.
+All garments and outfits modeled in Fashion Revue must have been constructed by the 4-H member modeling that same garment or outfit.
+Youth qualifying to exhibit the same garment or outfit in Indiana State Fair Sewing and Sewing Fashion Revue must choose which project they wish to participate as one cannot exhibit the same garment or outfit in both projects at state fair.